Murdered

 The Murder of Shanquella Robinson

 Shanquella Brenda Robinson was born in Charlotte, North Carolina.
-She loved gymnastics and went to West Charlotte High School and graduated from Winston-Salem State University.
-At the age of 25, she was already a successful entrepreneur with two brands under her belt: Exquisite Boutique and Exquisite Kids.
+She loved gymnastics and attended West Charlotte High School before graduating from Winston-Salem State University.
+At just 25 years old, she was already a successful entrepreneur with two brands to her name: Exquisite Boutique and Exquisite Kids.
 “She was a growing, sweet-hearted person — loved people, loved her friends, loved to have fun.
-Just a smart, intelligent person,” recalled Shanquella's father Bernard Robinson.
+Just a smart, intelligent person,” recalled Shanquella's father, Bernard Robinson.

 Shanquella Robinson (CNN)